 \subsection{The pre-processing module}

 We can observe in Figure \ref{fig:yed-net} that in the {\it pre-processing module}, the image is filtered by 30 high-pass filters.
 The use of one or more high-pass filters as pre-processing is present in the majority of networks used for steganalysis during the period 2015-2018.

 An example of a kernel of a high-pass filter -- the square S5a filter \cite{Fridrich2012_Rich} -- is given in Equation \ref{eq:filterF0}.
-This preliminary filtering step allows the network to converge faster and is probably needed to get good performance when the learning base is too small \cite{Yedroudj2018_DatabaseAugmentation} (only 4 000 pairs cover$/$stego images of size $256\times256$).
+An illustration of the filtering (convolution) principle is given in Figure \ref{fig:convolution}.
+This preliminary filtering step allows the network to converge faster and is probably needed to obtain good performance when the learning database is too small \cite{Yedroudj2018_DatabaseAugmentation} (only 4 000 pairs cover$/$stego images of size $256\times256$ pixels).
 The filtered images are then transmitted to the first convolution block of the network.
-Note that the recent SRNet \cite{Boroumand2018_SRNet} network does not use any fixed pre-filters but learn the filters.
-It requires thus a more important database (more than 15 000 pairs cover$/$stego images of size $256\times256$), and strong know-how for its initialization.
+Note that the recent SRNet \cite{Boroumand2018_SRNet} network does not use any fixed pre-filters, but learns the filters.
+It therefore requires a much larger database (more than 15 000 pairs cover$/$stego images of size $256\times256$ pixels), and strong know-how for its initialization.
 Note that there is a debate in the community if one should use fixed filters, or initialize the filters with pre-chosen values and then continue the learning, or learn filters with random initialization.
-At the beginning of 2019, in practice (real-world situation \cite{Ker2013_RealWorld}), the best choice is probably in relation to the size of the learning database (which is not necessary BOSS \cite{Bas2011-BOSS} or BOWS2 \cite{BOWS2008}), and the possibility to use or not a transfer learning.
+At the beginning of 2019, in practice (real-world situation \cite{Ker2013_RealWorld}), the best choice is probably in relation to the size of the learning database (which is not necessary BOSS \cite{Bas2011-BOSS} or BOWS2 \cite{BOWS2008}), and the possibility to use transfer learning.